digiexchange/dsx.github.io/opportunities.md

 * With the DSX founder/director, develop and execute large- and small-scale fundraising strategies
 * Help map out backend technology and infrastructure that can support the DSX's approach to provider intake and organizational partnerships
-* Help envision the future of DSX: How it can work wither diverse communities across the U.S. and grow the ability for security experts to support the work of nonprofits, journalists, and other social sector groups.
+* Help envision the future of DSX: How it can work with diverse communities across the U.S. and grow the ability for security experts to support the work of nonprofits, journalists, and other social sector groups.

 **Relevant qualifications:**